We communicate with you effectively so that we can understand your needs.

-Diesel engine principles are quite simple for the experienced mechanic but what about routine everyday individuals who have never put in the time to learn more about a diesel engine and how it works?
+Diesel engine principles are quite simple for the experienced mechanic but what about regular everyday individuals who have never put in the time to find out more about a diesel engine and how it works?

 In this post, we are going to discuss in layperson’s terms the basic principles of a diesel engine.
 Let’s begin, shall we?

 What’s the difference between the petrol engine and a diesel engine?

 The first thing you should know is a petrol engine and a diesel engine are completely different.
 A Petrol engine is built much lighter than the much heavier constructed diesel engine and operates on an air/fuel mix integrated with a high energy spark that is timed to ignite the air/fuel mix inside each engine cylinder at the exact time producing power and torque [turning force] which drives your automobile.

 A diesel engine utilizes high compression [intake air that is compressed/squished] into an extremely small space inside each cylinder triggering extreme heat!
 This is called ‘Heat of Compression’ which sparks an extremely great high-pressure mist of diesel fuel that is injected into the cylinder at the exact time.